zenAndroid/wannabe-schemer/4_fourth/README.md

 Thank you for coming to my TED talk.  ```

+- The lazy evaluation exercises were a bit weird and confusing, maybe you need to review this.
+- Lazy evaluation and side effects don't mix well.
 - Exercise 4.31: Skipping for now, but YOU NEED TO COME BACK AND TRY THIS.